 - Organizational Vision, Purpose, and Values – all teams are “sponsored” by the organization in which they operate.
-A team must understand the vision, purpose, and values of the company so that it can align team purpose and values with those defined organizational elements.
+A team must understand the vision, purpose, and values of the company.
+This is so that it can align team purpose and values with those defined organizational elements.

 - Team Purpose – the team’s purpose statement identifies what the team does, for whom, and why it is important.
-A clear purpose provides direction for identifying team goals and the roles needed to accomplish those goals.
+A clear purpose provides direction for identifying team goals.
+It sets out the roles needed to accomplish those goals.

-- Team Values and Norms – Values are the enduring principles that guide the team and team member plans, decisions, and actions.
-Norms are the day-to-day ground rules that clarify appropriate behaviors for team members.
+- Team Values and Norms – Values are the enduring principles that guide the team and team members’ plans, decisions, and actions.
+Norms are the day-to-day ground rules that clarify appropriate behaviours for team members.

 - Team Practices – this section defines the team’s strategies and processes that ensure the team stays on track to deliver promised outcomes.
 Practices include communication strategies, decision-making authority, and accountability practices.

 - Team Resources – these are the tangible materials the team needs to accomplish its goals, including time, budget, people, equipment, training, etc.

 If your team would benefit from clear agreements and norms – if conflict, silos, and entitlement inhibit team performance – formalize a team charter, and watch productivity and team satisfaction rise.

 - Latest Posts